Oil prices tick down with OPEC meeting in rear view

 However, many of these reductions announced after the OPEC meeting in Vienna on Sunday may not have a real impact as the group lowered the targets for Russia, Nigeria, and Angola to bring them into line with actual current production levels.

-Traders pegged the chances of the Fed pausing its interest rate hikes at its June 13-14 meeting at 78 per cent, according to the CME FedWatch Tool.
+Traders pegged the chances of the Fed pausing its interest rate hikes at its Jun 13 to Jun 14 meeting at 78 per cent, according to the CME FedWatch Tool.

 European Central Bank President Christine Lagarde on Monday acknowledged "signs of moderation" in core inflation in the euro zone but reaffirmed it was too early to call a peak in that key gauge of price growth, increasing expectations for more interest rate increases from the ECB this month and the next.